EXPLAINER-What do we know about the health of Japan's Shinzo Abe?

 “For that very reason, I consider it both my role and my fate to restore and enrich the lives of patients suffering from intractable illnesses.”

-Side effects from the medicine, also known as mesalamine, can include nausea, headache or vomiting.
+Side effects from the medicine, also known as mesalamine, can include nausea, headaches or vomiting.
 Rarely, it can worsen ulcerative colitis symptoms.

 Other treatments include immunosuppressant drugs that require careful supervision and are usually only used if patients do not respond to other treatments.